neuefische/web-exercises/sessions/css-basics/pseudo-park/README.md

 - link a stylesheet,
 - style elements and
-- use pseudo classes to style elements when they are in a certain state.
+- use pseudo-classes to style elements when they are in a certain state.

 ## Task